 You can click on the graph legends to show or hide a particular wait event type in all the graphs.
 This will make the analysis of a specific wait event type easier.

 You can filter the data displayed in the rows under all the three tabs.
 You can also sort the data alphabetically by clicking on the column headers.

-Click on the Eye icon in any row to display a new tab with details of the query to that particular row.
-This tab displays the Query ID and its corresponding sessions IDs in a dropdown list.
+Click on the Eye icon in any row of the SQL tab to display a new tab with details of the query of that particular row.
+This page displays Query ID and its corresponding session IDs in a dropdown list at that particular selected sample time in the Query information section.
 You can select the session ID for the selected query for which you want to analyze the data.
 You will see the details corresponding to the selected session ID and query ID.
-The Waits information table displays the SQL query.
+The Query information table also displays the SQL query.
 If the SQL query is being displayed partially, click the down arrow at the bottom of the section to view the complete SQL query.